Houseboats and Shikaras

 Some of the boatmen, the Hanjis, who are living in Shikaras, Doongas and houseboats on these lakes, even claim they are descendants of the Jewish patriarch, Noa.

-Rooms for rent ...
+Houseboat Rooms for Rent ...

-A room in a houseboat
+A budget room in a houseboat

 "Uncle" Haji Khazir Mohammed